-Welcome to the Manassas City Public Schools Office of Procurement
+Welcome to the Manassas City Public Schools Procurement Office

 The Procurement Office provides the overall procurement support and guidance for the Manassas City Public Schools and is responsible for conducting all transactions in a fair, impartial and transparent manner, in accordance with the Virginia Public Procurement Act (VPPA) and the Manassas City School Board policies.
 This includes standard purchasing, contracting, capital construction, non-capital construction, services, inventory management, and surplus disposal.